WuTheFWasThat/midnighttherapy/README.md

 There are a few options to make this even easier:

 1. (RECOMMENDED:) Use Tampermonkey (Chrome) or Greasemonkey (Firefox) so that it will load automatically when you visit the site.
+I have a sample script which works.
+See monkey-script.js.

 2. Make it a bookmarklet.
 That is, create a bookmark with the address: